 Like the original Mevo, the FlightScope Mevo+ launch monitor has received very positive ratings.
 It measures eight more parameters than the Mevo and has stronger performance and increased range.
 The radar is sold separately from the FS Skills app.

 Some of the launch monitor apps reviewed on this page don’t need any external hardware to use and are free to install.

-However, you should keep in mind that if you want a high-quality, reliable analysis of your club and ball data, you generally need a separate radar or launch monitor unit that is designed for such a purpose.
+However, you should keep in mind that if you want a high-quality, reliable analysis of your club and ball data, you really need a separate radar or launch monitor unit that is designed for such a purpose.
 Companion apps are available to augment many of these units.

-Also note that many launch monitor apps are only available on iOS devices, likely due to its special camera capabilities.
+Also note that many launch monitor apps are only available on iOS devices, likely due to their special camera capabilities.

 You can try out free apps like the B-FIT and Shot Vision, but don’t expect earthshattering performance.
 Check out our article on portable launch monitors for some excellent, affordable options.

 Thanks for reading this guide.
 Which launch monitor are you planning to use?
 Do you have any questions?
 Feel free to drop a comment down below.